MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [LogFilePath](#logfilepath)
 - [EnableNPS](#enablenps)

-If a full system reboot of all domain controllers is undesirable, the following steps can be performed instead:
+If system reboots of all domain controllers are undesirable, the following steps can be performed instead:

 1. Make sure that the Group Policy changes are replicated to all domain controllers.
 2. Invoke the `gpupdate.exe /Target:Computer` command for the changed policies to be applied immediately.
 3. Run the `gpscript.exe /startup` command for Group Policy startup scripts to be executed immediately.
 4. Execute the `net.exe stop NTDS /y && net.exe start NTDS` command to restart the AD DS Domain Controller service.
+5. Execute the `net.exe stop Netlogon /y && net.exe start Netlogon` command to restart the Netlogon service.
-5. Execute the `net.exe stop IAS /y && net.exe start IAS` command to restart the Network Policy Server service, if present.
+6. Execute the `net.exe stop IAS /y && net.exe start IAS` command to restart the Network Policy Server service, if present.
-6. Execute the `net.exe stop NtFrs /y && net.exe start NtFrs` command to restart the File Replication service if migration to DFS-R has not been performed yet.
+7. Execute the `net.exe stop NtFrs /y && net.exe start NtFrs` command to restart the File Replication service if migration to DFS-R has not been performed yet.
-7. Execute the `net.exe stop Winmgmt /y && net.exe start Winmgmt` command to restart the Windows Managament Instrumetation service, if its port is to be changed.
+8. Execute the `net.exe stop Winmgmt /y && net.exe start Winmgmt` command to restart the Windows Managament Instrumetation service, if its port is to be changed.
-8. Repeat steps 2 to 7 on all domain controllers.
+9. Repeat steps 2 to 8 on all domain controllers.

 To simplify this process, the `Update-ADDSFirewallPolicy.bat` script contains all the commands discussed above.

+> [!IMPORTANT]
+> The Windows Managament Instrumetation (WMI) service sometimes fails to start after being reconfigured.
+> When this happens, a domain controller reboot cannot be avoided.

 ### Multi-Domain Forests